cart96/veli/README.md

 ## Contributing

-Please don't send any pull request to main branch.

-- You can send pull request to main branch only for adding community validators.

-You can report bugs or request features [here](https://github.com/cart96/veli/issues).
+- You can report bugs or request features [here](https://github.com/cart96/veli/issues).

-Always use `mix format` before sending a pull request.
+- Always use `mix format` before sending a pull request.

 ## License